curriculumio/design/process/research.md

 research.jpg

-You see a problem that you think a device, an app, an interface would be able to solve.
+You see a problem that you think a device, an app, or an interface would be able to solve.
 Where do you begin?
 To understand a problem, first research it.
 While researching, address the following questions.

 - Who are you solving this problem for?
 You or for others?